tummfm/chemtrain/README.md

 models by combining customizable training routines with advanced training algorithms.
-This combination enables the inclusion of high-quality reference data from simulations and experiments and the lowering computational demands of training through complementing algorithms with different advantages.
+This combination enables the inclusion of high-quality reference data from simulations and experiments and lowering the computational demand of training through complementing algorithms with different advantages.

 **chemtrain** is written in JAX, integrating with the differentiable MD engine